sasrar/Conference-Org-App/README.md

 A user can get all the conferences they've created by using the <b>getConferencesCreated</b> endpoint method.

 ### Registering/Unregistering a conference
-A user can register for a conference using the registerForConference API method.
+A user can register for a conference using the <b>registerForConference</b> API method.
 The user provides the conference's web key and the API method takes care of adding this conference to a list of conferences the user will be attending in the future.

-In the same way a user can unregister from a conference using the unregisterFromConference API method.
+In the same way a user can unregister from a conference using the <b>unregisterFromConference</b> API method.
 The method removes this conference from the list of conferences the user will be attending.

+### Getting conferences to attend
+A user can see which conferences they have registered for by using the <b>getConferencesToAttend</b> API method.
+The method gets the user's profile and gets the list of sessions the user is registered for.

 ## Session
 A Conference can have session(s).
 Each session object holds information about a conference session.
 This includes: